mattmcspirit/hybridworkshop/steps/3_AzSHCIIntegration.md

 ```
 Register-AzStackHCI : Azure Stack HCI 20H2 is not yet available in region <regionName>
 ```

+**NOTE** - if upon registering, you receive an error stating "Azure Arc integration isn't available for the version of Azure Stack HCI installed on node(s)", this can be safely ignored

 10. Once the cluster is registered, run the following command on **HybridHost001** to check the updated status: